hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Time filter and EA identification settings.

 **Why?** Some strategies work better during specific hours; magic number identifies this EA's trades.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 7 covers trading hours and general settings that control when and how the EA operates.
+The time filter lets you restrict trading to specific hours of the day based on broker server time, which is useful for avoiding low-liquidity periods like the Asian session or overnight trading.
+The magic number is a unique identifier that tags all trades opened by this EA, ensuring it doesn't interfere with manual trades or other Expert Advisors running on the same account.
+Finally, the trade comment parameter adds a label to all your trades, making them easy to identify in your trading history."

 ```mql5
 input group "=== Trading Hours ==="